Researchers from Oregon State University have discovered a fossilized record of reproduction. The amber found contained an extinct flower.

-The International Business Times reports that the flower dates back to the mid-Cretaceous period and has been named Micropetasos burmensis.
-The research says that the fossil was found in a mine in Myanmar, previously known as Burma.
+The International Business Times reports that the flower dates back to the mid-Cretaceous period and named Micropetasos burmensis.
+The research says that the fossil was found in the mine Myanmar, previously known as Burma.

-The fossil contains 18 plants in total, of which 10 can be studied.
+The fossil contains 18 plants in total, 10 can be studied.
 The flowers that were found are only missing petals.
-According to researchers, the reproduction process that is seen in the fossils found is the same used by modern plants.
+According to researchers, the reproduction process that in seen in the fossils found are the same that are used by modern plants.

-This is the first mid-Cretaceous flower specimen in which it was clear to see the pollen tube entering the stigma, showing reproduction.
+This is the first mid-Cretaceous flower specimen that it was clear to see the pollen tube entering the stigma, showing reproduction.

-“The evolution of flowering plants caused an enormous change in the biodiversity of life on Earth, especially in the tropics and subtropics,” according to George Poinar, a professor at Oregon State University.
+“The evolution of flowering plants caused an enormous change in the biodiversity of life on Earth, especially in the tropics and subtropics,” according to George Poinar, a professor at OSU.

 The flowers are in amazing condition for being practically 100 million years old.
 The cluster of flowers is one of the most complete ever found.